Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 Dog Back Problems: Intervertebral Disk Disease

-Dog back problems are not uncommon.
-In particular, a disease called Intervertebral Disk Disease is often seen in small dog breeds such as dachshunds, pekingese, beagles, corgi, shihtzu, and other similar breeds which tend to have shorter legs and longer bodies.
+are not uncommon.
+In particular, one is a disease called Intervertebral Disk Disease.
+It is often seen in small dog breeds such as dachshunds, pekingese, beagles, corgi, shihtzu, and other similar breeds which tend to have shorter legs and longer bodies.
 However, it should be noted that this disease may occur in any type of dog, not just small breeds.
-It's important to recognize the signs of possible dog back problems.
-Intervertebral Disk Disease is a very serious condition and results in intense pain and possibly even paralysis.
-It's important that you immediately take your dog to a vet for proper diagnosis and treatment if you suspect your dog may be suffering from this condition.

 A dog's spine consists of vertebrae, which are connected together by cartilage discs.
 These discs may become weak, whether due to age or otherwise, and can rupture or herniate.
 This can cause the disc to protrude slightly, a painful condition for the dog.
 Some of the symptoms your dog may show include: